Tabetha's Table

 • Flip and repeat making sure to thoroughly season the back as well.

 • Move your chicken thighs over to your smoker.
 Skin side up if applicable.
-Smoked for 90 minutes, or until roughly 145 degrees F. Keep in mind the size of the thighs will affect cooking time.
+Smoke for 90 minutes, or until roughly 145 degrees F. Keep in mind the size of the thighs will affect cooking time.

 • Basting your chicken thighs with your favorite sauce, flip, and repeat on the backside of each thigh.